GGG1998/jquery.topics/README.md

 ```
 >> Returns an either new or existent `Topic` object depending on `id`.
 - `id (String|Integer)`: The name of the target topic.
 If omitted, a one-way
-topic is created that you have to take care about on your own (which is not
+topic is created that you have to care for on your own (which is not
 very useful).
 - `flags (String)`: The flags for the internally used `$.Callbacks()` object
 passed in a string of space-separated values.
 They are only used when a topic is